Energy dependent kinetic freeze-out temperature and transverse flow velocity in high energy collisions: Results and discussion

-Comparing with the case I, the different situation of energy dependence of $T_0$ ($\beta_T$) in other three cases is caused by larger collision systems for central nucleus-nucleus collisions and/or one more parameter ($q$) in the Tsallis statistics.
+Comparing with the case I, the different situation of energy dependence of $T_0$ ($\beta_T$) in the other three cases is caused by larger collision systems for central nucleus-nucleus collisions and/or one more parameter ($q$) in the Tsallis statistics.
 In central nucleus-nucleus collisions, some statistical and/or dynamical fluctuations existed in small collision systems are smoothed because of the successional or cascade nucleon-nucleon collisions and the multiple scattering of secondary particles.
-In the Tsallis statistics, some fluctuations existed in two-component Boltzmann-Gibbs statistics are smoothed due to the introduction of $q$ which causes more entanglements in the selections of $T_0$ and $\beta_T$.
-These factors cause the energy dependent $T_0$ ($\beta_T$) in other three cases is different from that in the case I.
+In the Tsallis statistics, some fluctuations existed in the Boltzmann-Gibbs statistics are smoothed due to the introduction of $q$ which causes more entanglements in the selections of $T_0$ and $\beta_T$.
+These factors cause the energy dependent $T_0$ ($\beta_T$) in the other three cases to be different from that in the case I.

 In any case, the special structure around 10 GeV in the energy dependent $T_0$ ($\beta_T$) in the case I or the different trend which turns a corner in other three cases indicates that this energy is special as pointed out by Cleymans [45].
 The present work shows that, in most cases, the energy dependent $T_0$ ($\beta_T$) increases quickly before 10 GeV and then saturates or increases slowly after 10 GeV with the increase of collision energy, which also indicates this special energy (11 GeV more specifically [45]).
 Some special properties result in this special energy.
 The final state has the highest net baryon density at this energy.
 Meanwhile, there is a transition from a baryon-dominated to a meson-dominated final state, and the ratios of strange particles to mesons show clear and pronounced maximums [45].